deepnetworkgmbh/generative-ai/README.md

 * **Document Level Access Control:** This scenario involves limiting the returned search results per user/role.
 However this is not natively supported in **Azure AI Search**, but it can be achieved using [filtering](https://learn.microsoft.com/en-us/azure/search/search-security-trimming-for-azure-search).

-More information on Azure AI Search can be found [here](https://learn.microsoft.com/en-us/azure/search/search-security-overview#authorize-service-management).
+More information on security of Azure AI Search can be found [here](https://learn.microsoft.com/en-us/azure/search/search-security-overview#authorize-service-management).

 ### Pricing
 Azure AI Search prices can be calculated with the below formula: